QGIS plugin

 Click the “Time Series” button of the iMOD plugin.

 Select the layer that you wish to plot.
 From the “Node” layer you can plot level or storage on Basin nodes.
-From the “Edge” layer you can plot flow over flow edges.
+From the “Link” layer you can plot flow over flow links.
 Note that before switching between these, you typically have to click “Clear” to clear the selection.
 If you run a simulation with the model open in QGIS, you have to close and re-open the “iMOD Time Series Plot” panel for the new results to be loaded.

 Select the variables that you want to plot.